stdarg/Node20Min/07_Sockets/README.md

     $ telnet localhost 3000

 How does it work?
-We call createServer with a connection listener callback.
+We call `createServer` with a connection listener callback.
 After every client connect to the server a connected socket is the parameter to the callback.
-When we receive the socket, we set up and 'end' event to handle ungraceful disconnects and 'data' for input.
+When we receive the socket, we set up an `end` event to handle ungraceful disconnects and a `data` event for input.
 Once we receive data, we forward that input to every other socket connection.

 ## Hello World using UDP